csmpls/physc2014/condenced-reviews.md

 However, one point is not clear: what is the main motivation of this paper: to improve both SVM effectiveness and efficiency, or to improve the signal classification itself?
 SVM is just a technique in this context?
 Please, make this point clear.

-acknowledgements:
-> This research was supported in part by the National Science Foundation under award CCF-0424422 (TRUST) and the Swiss National Science Foundation under award PA00P2-145368

 .
 .